AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/dynamics.md

 ---
 # Create a [!DNL Microsoft Dynamics] source connection in the UI

-This tutorial provides steps for creating a [!DNL Microsoft Dynamics] (hereinafter referred to as "[!DNL Dynamics]") source connection using the Adobe Experience Platform UI.
+This tutorial provides steps to create a [!DNL Microsoft Dynamics] (hereinafter referred to as "[!DNL Dynamics]") source connection using the Adobe Experience Platform UI.

 ## Getting started